 The overhead that went into building ProDocks isn't a sales team or a product org.
 It's running real warehouses, solving real problems, and deploying software that has to work because we depend on it ourselves.
 That overhead doesn't get baked into ProDocks pricing because it was already paid for by our operations.

 We're not subsidizing a software business.
 We're opening up the tool we built and get our return on by using it internally.
-The $25/mo covers the cost of making it available to you.
-That's it.
+That's why the Free tier can genuinely be free — we aren't funding a venture-scale software P&L with your subscription.

 Don't Pay for Features You Don't Use